Many people after the flood just wanted to get back in their homes.

 Some people had the cash and were able to find a trustworthy builder which made everything work out just fine.

 Others found contractors that couldn't or didn't bid the project correctly and went over budget, leaving the homeowner the option of paying more or telling the contractor to stop with the project partially completed.
-Sadly, the state laws protect contractor bid mistakes, and the owner has to pay the price for bad bidding.
+Sadly, the state laws protect contractor bid mistakes, and the owner has to pay the price for bad bidding otherwise known as cost overruns.

 There is one other type of contractor that needs to be pointed out.